Table 2: Percent Student Credit Hours (SCH) and Organized Class Sections (OCS) by Course Level within Faculty Category

 Table 2 presents the proportional distribution of student credit hours and organized class sections taught according to course level for the following faculty types:

 The measures shown on Table 2 are the result of row calculations on the raw data table, as shown in the example below:

-The data here in Table 2A tells you that 69% of the SCH taught by Tenure/Tenure Eligible faculty are at the lower division undergrad level and 22% are at the upper division undergrad level.
-When combined, this means that 92% of the SCH taught by Tenure/Tenure Eligible faculty are at the undergrad level, and only 8% of the SCH taught by T/TE faculty are at the grad level.
+The data here in Table 2A tells you that 69% of the SCH taught by Tenured/Tenure-Track faculty are at the lower division undergrad level and 22% are at the upper division undergrad level.
+When combined, this means that 92% of the SCH taught by Tenured/Tenure-Track faculty are at the undergrad level, and only 8% of the SCH taught by T/TT faculty are at the grad level.

 Note that the same row calculations also occur with the Organized Class Sections raw data chart.